oemof/oemof-solph/doc/oemof_solph.rst

 How can I use solph?
 --------------------

-To use solph you have to install oemof and at least one solver, which can be used together with pyomo.
+To use solph, you have to install oemof and at least one solver, which can be used together with pyomo.
 See `pyomo installation guide <https://software.sandia.gov/downloads/pub/pyomo/PyomoInstallGuide.html#Solvers>`_.
 You can test it by executing one of the existing examples.
 Be aware that the examples require the CBC solver but you can change the solver name in the example files to your solver.

-Once the example work you are close to your first energy model.
+Once the example works, you are close to your first energy model.

 Set up an energy system
 ^^^^^^^^^^^^^^^^^^^^^^^